RecordEvolution/ReswarmOS/config/nvidia/jetson-agx-xavier/README-reswarm-docu.md

 ```

 where it is ESSENTIAL to do this as root with the flags `xpf` in order to preserve
-the permission and owernships in the root filesystem.
+the permission and ownership in the root filesystem.
 Next we have to prepare some
 binaries by:

 ```
 cd Linux_for_Tegra/ && sudo ./apply_binaries.sh
 ```

-After successfull completion of this step we can finally flash the internal
+After successful completion of this step we can finally flash the internal
 board memory by (while making sure that the device is still in FORCE RECOVERY MODE):

 ```